 Take a stand right now

 It is a traffic offence to drive with an illegal amount of alcohol in your blood.
-A person who does so may be convicted of drunken driving or aggravated drunken driving.
-You can also be convicted even if your blood alcohol level is below the legal limit, if the alcohol has affected your ability to drive safely.
+You can be convicted of drunken driving at 0.2 per mille and of aggravated drunken driving at 1.0 per mille.
+You can also be convicted at lower levels if the alcohol has affected your ability to drive safely or if your driving has posed a significant danger to traffic safety.

 The penalty for drink driving is a fine or imprisonment for up to six months.
 The driving licence is also revoked, usually for 12 months.
+The penalty for aggravated drink driving is imprisonment for up to two years.
+The driving licence is also revoked, usually for 24 months.

 The blood alcohol limits for drunk driving and aggravated drunk driving are 0.2 and 1.0 per mille, respectively